Occupational Health and Safety - Equipment Safety

 As our business domains expand, we are building a business system that is more resistant to disasters both in Japan and outside the country.
 For our business continuity plans (BCPs), which we have formulated in consideration of our product and business features, we are making revisions in response to changes in the business environment, including a shift toward telecommuting.
 We will further foster our business continuity management activities by clarifying challenges and meeting them through education and training.

-TOPICSConducting an emergency response drill at the Higashinagahara Plant
+TOPICS Emergency response drills at Higashinagahara Plant